scsx/ActorsAgeInMovies/README.md

 Wanna know how old some actor was in a movie?
 This is the place.

-See how old/young he/she looks, how poor was the character makeup or use it if you just have some weird age fetish.
+See how old/young he/she looks, how poor was the character makeup or use it if you just have some weird age obsession.

 Angular/RxJs